 - Cinram International ULC, a manufacturer and distributor of DVDs, CDs and Blu-ray discs, in its chapter 15 bankruptcy proceeding and sale of substantially all assets; and

 - American Axle & Manufacturing, a manufacturer of automobile driveline and drivetrain components and systems, in its out-of-court restructuring.

-- An ad hoc group of secured creditors in connection with the recapitalization of Exide Technologies, a global manufacturer of automotive and industrial batteries.
+- An ad hoc group of holders of securities issued by Exide Technologies in connection with the recapitalization of the company, a global manufacturer of automotive and industrial batteries with operations in more than 80 countries.
 The recapitalization provided for the exchange or equitization of over $900 million of the company’s outstanding first and second lien indebtedness, as well as the issuance of $150 million of new superpriority secured notes;

 - Silver Point Capital, as postpetition and senior prepetition lender, in the restructuring of Trident and its affiliates, the leading national provider of bedside diagnostic and related health care services, including its chapter 11 cases;

-- An ad hoc group of prepetition first and second lien lenders to Catalina Marketing Corporation, a leading provider of personalized digital media solutions, in connection with the company’s chapter 11 cases;
+- An ad hoc group of crossover lenders to Catalina Marketing Corporation, a leading provider of personalized digital media solutions, in connection with the company’s prepackaged chapter 11 cases;

 - An ad hoc committee of senior secured noteholders of Gibson Brands, Inc., an iconic American manufacturer of guitars, other musical instruments and professional audio equipment, in the company’s prenegotiated chapter 11 case, including the negotiation of a prepetition restructuring support agreement and the provision of $135 million of debtor-in-possession financing;